Citation for this page in APA citation style. Close

 The idea of indeterminism appears to threaten causality and the basic idea of causal law.
 But it does not.

 Indeterminism for some is simply an occasional event without a cause.
 We can have an adequate causality without strict determinism.
-Strict determinism means complete predictability of events and only one possible future.
+Strict determinism means complete predictability (in principle, if not in practice) of events and only one possible future.
 Adequate determinism provides statistical predictability, which in normal situations for physical objects approaches statistical certainty.

 An example of an event that is not strictly caused is one that depends on chance, like the flip of a coin.
 If the outcome is only probable, not certain, then the event can be said to have been caused by the coin flip, but the head or tails result itself was not predictable.
 So this causality, which recognizes prior events as causes, is undetermined and the result of chance alone.